 There are zillions of software outsourcing companies out there, but how does one round up from the plethora of choices?
 One of the core difficulties of outsourcing your testing needs is to find a suitable partner, whom you can entrust not only with the security of the information but also with the responsibility of potentially high value and business-crucial projects which have a lot of revenue and penalization lying on them

 Even though the mention of quality is slightly odd, as the whole reason for the argument is Quality Assurance, however, the organization has to closely monitor the testing needs, as the entire reputation of the end deliverable is dependent on that.
 There is a lot of reputation at stake in case there are any issues with the end product, it also costs a lot of money as a penalty to the software project organization.

 With stringent project deadlines and heavy pressure, it can prove to be an extremely daunting task to maintain effective communication with the third party and to make sure that the testing is delivered on time for the other project documentation to commence.
 With in-house testing, there is better control over the project as well as the time.

 Many times you have to outsource your business needs internationally in order to fit in certain functionalities that are available elsewhere.
 While you might find a way of working and the quality endearing, there are obvious disadvantages which lie in terms of time zones along with language barriers.
 There is also the communication hindrance with restricted common times to communicate and track the status daily and effectively.

-Now that we have carefully weighed both the pros and cons of outsourcing software testing, we can conclude that the degree of effect varies from organization to organization based on their business requirements and the priority and sensibilities through which they deal with.
+Now that we have carefully weighed both the pros and cons of outsourcing software testing, we can conclude that the degree of effect varies from organization to organization based on their business requirements and the priority and sensibilities with which they deal.
 There is no one ideal method that works for all.
 Hence it is important to have a 360-degree overview of the situation after mapping out several factors before internalizing or outsourcing your testing needs.